 - 1. ROOF: Repair existing roof assembly including flashing, box gutters, downspouts and eaves.
 Provide theftproof splash blocks.
 For pictures see Home Buyer's Protection attachment and inspection by Bray Sheet Metal. - 2.
-MASONRY REPAIR AND STABILIZATION: Provide stabilization for house and porches including but not limited to walls, foundations and rebuild 2 leaning chimneys.
+MASONRY REPAIR AND STABILIZATION: According to PU2830, Dr. Welch was a prominent mason which may be a reason all exterior walls are 4 course load bearing brick.
+Several interior walls are similar construction.
+Provide stabilization for house and porches including but not limited to walls, foundations and rebuild 2 leaning chimneys.
+See Attachment 20 below for leaning chimneys.
 All brick walls are load bearing masonry.
 All porches indicate vertical foundation movement.
 Include replacing non-matching mortar in color and strength.
 Eliminate moisture infiltration.
 Flashing shall be recessed in brick joints, not adhered to brick.
-See Home Buyer's Protection attachment and Roberts McNutt attachment. - 4.
-REAR (WEST) ENCLOSED PORCH: Replace foundation which is settling see attachments 3 and 4a below.
+See Home Buyer's Protection attachment and Roberts McNutt attachment.

+4. REAR (WEST) ENCLOSED PORCH: Replace foundation which is settling - see attachments 3 and 4a below.
 Horizontal lines drawn indicate how much movement has occurred since 2007 in attachment 4a.
 Grade beam visible at column F6 (southwest corner) is deteriorating.
-Existing windows added in 1985 are breaking and cracking due to stress from movement on the windows presenting a hazardous condition (see 2^{nd} floor glass in attachment 3).
+Existing windows added in 1985 are breaking and cracking due to stress from movement on the windows presenting a hazardous condition (see 2nd floor glass in attachment 3).
 The 1985 windows do not blend well with the overall historic nature of the house.
 Sanborn maps in Attachments 30 thru 32 indicate evolution of the west and south porch.
 The west was originally a one story open porch.
-A 2^{nd} story was constructed by 1913.
+A 2nd story was constructed by 1913.
 The porch was not enclosed until 1985.
 Design shall be reviewed and approved by all applicable agencies.
-See Attachments 7 thru for existing photos.
+See Attachments 3 & 8 through 12b for existing photos.

 See Exterior Elevations in Supplemental Info.
 The windows are proposed to provide some sense of scale and proportion to blend with the original but will not match.
-Vertical proportions are proposed so the openings don't look out of scale and would blend well with the house.
-See attachments 12a and 12b below - the large openings are out of scale so need some division.
+Vertical proportions are proposed so the openings are in scale with vertical proportions similar to the original so blend well with the house.
+See attachments 12a and 12b below for existing - the large openings are out of scale so need some division.
 No operable sashes are proposed, simply divide the openings as shown.
 They are different than the original but much simpler design.
 The windows are oriented south and west for which the proposed openings will allow easier sun control with window shades.
 Columns remain in place which references the fact there used to be larger openings.

-Also would prefer that the brackets align on the 1st floor like the other 3 porches as shown on the drawings.
+Also would prefer that the existing brackets align on the 1st floor like the other 3 porches as shown on the drawings.
+The brackets are early construction but not original since the 2nd story was not added later than original construction.